dapias/MCMC-DIFFUSION/README.md

 # Metropolis - Hastings for diffusive deterministic dynamical systems

 We provide the code that supports the results reported in the manuscript *Importance sampling and diffusion in deterministic dynamical systems*.
-Here, we implement a Metropolis-Hastings algorithm for the estimation of a weighted distribution of the displacement random variable.
+We implement a Metropolis-Hastings algorithm for the estimation of a weighted distribution of the displacement random variable.

 In the folder `Examples` we illustrate its basic use for two dynamical systems: the Lorentz gas and the Box map.
 For its use in other deterministic dynamical systems the dynamics should be introduced and the function `rMCMC` implemented.
 The steps to do it are always the same, namely: